daticahealth/cks-docs/README.md

 # Datica CKS Documentation

-This is the documentation project for Datica's new Compliant Kubernetes Service.
+This is the documentation project for Datica's Compliant Kubernetes Service (CKS).

 ### How to use these docs